Driving in Mauritius — A FAQ For Visitors

 Then he tried to explain to my friend who organised the car for me: “He’s a foreigner.
 Explain to him how things work here in Mauritius.”

 I wrote something trivial, like I accepted that I couldn’t turn into a private road.
 That seemed to appease him.
-But it didn’t matter, I am left feeling like they handled it poorly and I’m now wondering how everything else will be dealt with.
+But it didn’t matter, I left feeling like the Mauritian police handled it poorly.
+It didn’t reflect well on the Mauritian police or traffic system.

 Does Google Maps work in Mauritius?